 Pinakothek, one of the world’s oldest galleries, founded by King Ludwig I

 in the early 19th century.
-We paused before Dürer’s “Self-Portrait”, its
+We paused before the intense gaze of Dürer’s “Self-Portrait”.
+Nearby hung Leonardo da

 Vinci’s “Madonna of the Carnation”, delicate and serene, while Rubens’